green-vulcano/gv-adapter-mongodb/README.md

 ```sh
 db.employee.find({"name": "Paul"})
 ```
 In this case, my string will be {"name": "Paul"} as input.
+To see how this simple System mongodb-call operation would look like in Developer Studio, [here's a screenshot](https://i.imgur.com/HMou2Yr.png)

-Also, there is no need to worry about " characters, since the string will be passed as such without the need to use the escape sequence "\".
+Also, don't worry about **"** characters, since they won't be parsed as control structures.
+The whole string will be passed as such removing the hassle of having to use escape sequence **\\** for every double quote.

 ### Creating services through GreenVulcano's Developer Studio